zhangyihome/code-push-cli/README.md

 ### Building

-First, run `npm install` from the root, then run `gulp install` to install the NPM dependencies of each module within the project.
+* Run `npm install` from the root.
+* Run `gulp install` to install the NPM dependencies of each module within the project.
+* Run `gulp link` to link CLI and SDK for local development.
+It is advisable to do this step if you are making changes to the SDK and want the CLI to pick those changes.

-Finally, run `gulp build` to build all of the modules.
+* Run `gulp build` to build all of the modules.
 To build just one of the modules (e.g. cli or sdk), run `gulp build-cli` or `gulp build-sdk`.

 ### Running Tests